 UPDATE April 2015: Instagram has finally clarified its community guidelines so you can now regram photos if you have the permission to do so from the copyright owner.
 UPDATE Nov 7, 2014: Isn’t it time to update @Instragram Community Guidelines about “regramming” photos?
 Social Media TOS Tuesdays?
 The headline might be a bit lame, but, […]

 News, events and jobs

-Where will you take your higher ed career this summer?
+Where do you want to take your higher ed career next?

 Find out why and how to identify this next milestone in your career.